-This time, as a street photographer and professional food photographer, I’d like to share a personal experience with you.
+This time, as professional food and portrait photographer and occasional street photographer, I’d like to share a personal experience with you.
 Right about 10 years ago I started a journey that would change my life in many ways.

 One of my dreams has always been to live in New York, and in March 2007, thanks to a job opportunity, that dream came true.

 Why am I telling you this story?
 Because it shaped me from a young, stupid and arrogant man unto a mature, less stupid and self-confident adult… It took me 10 years to realize that, though.

 But most importantly, I fell in love with photography and its ability to stimulate the mind and the spirit.
 With my first pay cheque, I bought a camera and spent the whole time documenting my time there.
 I was the happiest living in New York and that’s all that mattered.
 Here’s my story: